pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

 ADDINS <IMicrosoftGraphAddIn[]>: Defines custom behavior that a consuming service can use to call an app in specific contexts.
 For example, applications that can render file streams may set the addIns property for its 'FileHandler' functionality.
 This will let services like Microsoft 365 call the application in the context of a document the user is working on.
   - `[Id <String>]`:
   - `[Properties <IMicrosoftGraphKeyValue[]>]`:
-    - `[Key <String>]`: Key for the key-value pair.
+    - `[Key <String>]`: Key.
-    - `[Value <String>]`: Value for the key-value pair.
+    - `[Value <String>]`: Value.
   - `[Type <String>]`:

-APPROLEASSIGNEDTO <IMicrosoftGraphAppRoleAssignment[]>: Principals (users, groups, and service principals) that are assigned to this service principal.
-Read-only.
+APPROLEASSIGNEDTO <IMicrosoftGraphAppRoleAssignment[]>: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[AppRoleId <String>]`: The identifier (id) for the app role which is assigned to the principal.
 This app role must be exposed in the appRoles property on the resource application's service principal (resourceId).
 If the resource application has not declared any app roles, a default app role ID of 00000000-0000-0000-0000-000000000000 can be specified to signal that the principal is assigned to the resource app without any specific app roles.
 Required on create.
-Does not support $filter.
-  - `[CreatedDateTime <DateTime?>]`:
+  - `[CreatedDateTime <DateTime?>]`: The time when the app role assignment was created.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
   - `[PrincipalDisplayName <String>]`: The display name of the user, group, or service principal that was granted the app role assignment.
 Read-only.
 Supports $filter (eq and startswith).
   - `[PrincipalId <String>]`: The unique identifier (id) for the user, group or service principal being granted the app role.
 Required on create.
-Does not support $filter.
   - `[PrincipalType <String>]`: The type of the assigned principal.
-This can either be 'User', 'Group' or 'ServicePrincipal'.
+This can either be User, Group or ServicePrincipal.
 Read-only.
-Does not support $filter.
   - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
-Does not support $filter.
   - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).

-APPROLEASSIGNMENTS <IMicrosoftGraphAppRoleAssignment[]>: Applications that this service principal is assigned to.
-Read-only.
-Nullable.
+APPROLEASSIGNMENTS <IMicrosoftGraphAppRoleAssignment[]>: App role assignment for another app or service, granted to this service principal.
+Supports $expand.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[AppRoleId <String>]`: The identifier (id) for the app role which is assigned to the principal.
 This app role must be exposed in the appRoles property on the resource application's service principal (resourceId).
 If the resource application has not declared any app roles, a default app role ID of 00000000-0000-0000-0000-000000000000 can be specified to signal that the principal is assigned to the resource app without any specific app roles.
 Required on create.
-Does not support $filter.
-  - `[CreatedDateTime <DateTime?>]`:
+  - `[CreatedDateTime <DateTime?>]`: The time when the app role assignment was created.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
   - `[PrincipalDisplayName <String>]`: The display name of the user, group, or service principal that was granted the app role assignment.
 Read-only.
 Supports $filter (eq and startswith).
   - `[PrincipalId <String>]`: The unique identifier (id) for the user, group or service principal being granted the app role.
 Required on create.
-Does not support $filter.
   - `[PrincipalType <String>]`: The type of the assigned principal.
-This can either be 'User', 'Group' or 'ServicePrincipal'.
+This can either be User, Group or ServicePrincipal.
 Read-only.
-Does not support $filter.
   - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
-Does not support $filter.
   - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).

 APPROLES <IMicrosoftGraphAppRole[]>: The roles exposed by the application which this service principal represents.
 For more information see the appRoles property definition on the application entity.
 Not nullable.
   - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
-App roles supporting assignment of other applications' service principals are also known as application permissions.
+App roles supporting assignment to other applications' service principals are also known as application permissions.
+The 'Application' value is only supported for app roles defined on application entities.
   - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
   - `[DisplayName <String>]`: Display name for the permission that appears in the app role assignment and consent experiences.
   - `[Id <String>]`: Unique role identifier inside the appRoles collection.
 When creating a new app role, a new Guid identifier must be provided.
   - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
   - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
   - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
+May not begin with ..

 BODYPARAMETER <IMicrosoftGraphServicePrincipal>: Represents an Azure Active Directory object.
 The directoryObject type is the base type for many other directory entity types.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[AccountEnabled <Boolean?>]`: true if the service principal account is enabled; otherwise, false.
+Supports $filter (eq, ne, NOT, in).
   - `[AddIns <IMicrosoftGraphAddIn[]>]`: Defines custom behavior that a consuming service can use to call an app in specific contexts.
 For example, applications that can render file streams may set the addIns property for its 'FileHandler' functionality.
 This will let services like Microsoft 365 call the application in the context of a document the user is working on.
     - `[Id <String>]`:
     - `[Properties <IMicrosoftGraphKeyValue[]>]`:
-      - `[Key <String>]`: Key for the key-value pair.
+      - `[Key <String>]`: Key.
-      - `[Value <String>]`: Value for the key-value pair.
+      - `[Value <String>]`: Value.
     - `[Type <String>]`:
   - `[AlternativeNames <String[]>]`: Used to retrieve service principals by subscription, identify resource group and full resource ids for managed identities.
+Supports $filter (eq, NOT, ge, le, startsWith).
-  - `[AppDescription <String>]`:
+  - `[AppDescription <String>]`: The description exposed by the associated application.
   - `[AppDisplayName <String>]`: The display name exposed by the associated application.
   - `[AppId <String>]`: The unique identifier for the associated application (its appId property).
   - `[AppOwnerOrganizationId <String>]`: Contains the tenant id where the application is registered.
-This is applicable only to service principals backed by applications.
+This is applicable only to service principals backed by applications.Supports $filter (eq, ne, NOT, ge, le).
-  - `[AppRoleAssignedTo <IMicrosoftGraphAppRoleAssignment[]>]`: Principals (users, groups, and service principals) that are assigned to this service principal.
-Read-only.
+  - `[AppRoleAssignedTo <IMicrosoftGraphAppRoleAssignment[]>]`: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.
     - `[AppRoleId <String>]`: The identifier (id) for the app role which is assigned to the principal.
 This app role must be exposed in the appRoles property on the resource application's service principal (resourceId).
 If the resource application has not declared any app roles, a default app role ID of 00000000-0000-0000-0000-000000000000 can be specified to signal that the principal is assigned to the resource app without any specific app roles.
 Required on create.
-Does not support $filter.
-    - `[CreatedDateTime <DateTime?>]`:
+    - `[CreatedDateTime <DateTime?>]`: The time when the app role assignment was created.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
     - `[PrincipalDisplayName <String>]`: The display name of the user, group, or service principal that was granted the app role assignment.
 Read-only.
 Supports $filter (eq and startswith).
     - `[PrincipalId <String>]`: The unique identifier (id) for the user, group or service principal being granted the app role.
 Required on create.
-Does not support $filter.
     - `[PrincipalType <String>]`: The type of the assigned principal.
-This can either be 'User', 'Group' or 'ServicePrincipal'.
+This can either be User, Group or ServicePrincipal.
 Read-only.
-Does not support $filter.
     - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
-Does not support $filter.
     - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).
   - `[AppRoleAssignmentRequired <Boolean?>]`: Specifies whether users or other service principals need to be granted an app role assignment for this service principal before users can sign in or apps can get tokens.
 The default value is false.
 Not nullable.
+Supports $filter (eq, ne, NOT).
-  - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment[]>]`: Applications that this service principal is assigned to.
-Read-only.
-Nullable.
+  - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment[]>]`: App role assignment for another app or service, granted to this service principal.
+Supports $expand.
   - `[AppRoles <IMicrosoftGraphAppRole[]>]`: The roles exposed by the application which this service principal represents.
 For more information see the appRoles property definition on the application entity.
 Not nullable.
     - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
-App roles supporting assignment of other applications' service principals are also known as application permissions.
+App roles supporting assignment to other applications' service principals are also known as application permissions.
+The 'Application' value is only supported for app roles defined on application entities.
     - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
     - `[DisplayName <String>]`: Display name for the permission that appears in the app role assignment and consent experiences.
     - `[Id <String>]`: Unique role identifier inside the appRoles collection.
 When creating a new app role, a new Guid identifier must be provided.
     - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
     - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
     - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
+May not begin with ..
   - `[ApplicationTemplateId <String>]`: Unique identifier of the applicationTemplate that the servicePrincipal was created from.
 Read-only.
+Supports $filter (eq, ne, NOT, startsWith).
   - `[ClaimsMappingPolicies <IMicrosoftGraphClaimsMappingPolicy[]>]`: The claimsMappingPolicies assigned to this service principal.
+Supports $expand.
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
       - `[Id <String>]`: Read-only.
       - `[DeletedDateTime <DateTime?>]`: